icon-project/IIPs/IIPS/iip-draft_btp.md

 * Params
   - link: String (BTP Address of connected BMC)
 * Description
-  - It removes the link and status information.
+  - Removes the link and status information.
-  - It's called by the operator to manage the BTP network.
+  - Called by the operator to manage the BTP network.

 ###### addRoute
 ```python